Pvt. Walter Lenard Tucker

 On July 30th, B-29s bombed Miyazu.
 Since their bombing run went over the camp, two POWs were killed in the raid.
 Two weeks later the planes returned and bombed the town all night half way through the next day.
 A short time later, many of the POWs witnessed the atomic bomb that was dropped on Nagasaki.

 One day at formation, the commanding officer announced to the POW's that the war was over.
 On September 9, 1945, the POWs were freed and returned to the Philippine Islands.
-Walter returned to the United States on October 20, 1945.
-He married Dorothy Powers and was the father of three sons.
+On the Simon Bolivar, he returned to the United States, at San Francisco, on October 21, 1945.
+He was taken to Letterman General Hospital for further medical treatment.
+When he returned home, he married Dorothy Powers and was the father of three sons.
 Their marriage did not last.

 Walter L. Tucker passed away on May 3, 2005, in Eastland, Texas.
 He was buried at Old Gordon Cemetery, Gordon, Texas.